The following examples are presented to illustrate how an LEA could provide AEM for various students.

 A second-grade student with dyslexia is determined to need her materials for reading, science, and social studies in a digital format to be read on a portable device with a text-to-speech feature.
 The school has a Bookshare account and the teacher is registered as a sponsor.
 The teacher documents the student’s print disability and registers her as a member under the school’s organizational Bookshare account.
 The teacher then finds the student’s textbooks and other required reading materials in the Bookshare library and assists the student in accessing the materials using the Bookshare Web Reader on a school-supplied laptop.

 An IEP team has determined that an eleventh-grade student who is reading below grade-level and whose primary language is Spanish needs educational materials in digital format to be read with text-to-speech.
-IDEA 2004 requires that schools provide accessible instructional materials to students who need them.
+IDEA 2004 requires that schools provide AEM to students who need them.
 However, since this student does not have a qualifying print disability, she is not eligible to receive materials from Bookshare.
 Therefore, the school requests a digital copy from the publisher or permission to copy and scan the student’s materials into electronic text.
-The teacher also contacts ABLE Tech for assistance in considering assistive technology to convert the student’s educational materials to synthesized speech.
-The teacher decides to borrow a scan and read system and an iPad with an accessible book-reading app for a free six-week trial to assess with the student.
+The teacher also contacts ABLE Tech for assistance in considering AT to convert the student’s educational materials to synthesized speech.
+The teacher decides to borrow a scan and read system and an iPad with an accessible book-reading app for a free six-week trial from ABLE Tech.
 During the trial, the IEP team determines that the scan and read system works better for the student than the iPad with accessible book reading app, and that the school will purchase the device for use in the classroom.
 The IEP team plans to monitor the student’s progress using the scan and read device at school, and if necessary will consider allowing the student to use the device at home.